Cody Ramsey: Early life

 Ramsey played his junior rugby league at Cabonne United.

 2020

 Ramsey first appeared at the 2020 NRL Nines, where St. George Illawarra finished as runners-up.
 He finished the tournament as tied top try scorer with four tries as well as an appearance in the team of the tournament.

 Ramsey scored two first-half tries, one on his first touch, in his first grade debut in round 18 of the 2020 NRL season for St. George Illawarra as they lost 8–37 against Canberra.

 2021

-In the opening minute of the Round 21 match for St. George Illawarra against the Canberra Raiders, Ramsey had his two front teeth snapped after a head clash with team mate Andrew McCullough, forcing him to leave the field.
+In the opening minute of the Round 21 match for St. George Illawarra against the Canberra Raiders, Ramsey had his two front teeth snapped after a head clash with teammate Andrew McCullough, forcing him to leave the field.

 Ramsey played a total of 18 matches for St. George Illawarra in the 2021 NRL season as the club finished 11th on the table and missed out on the finals.